yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     Alert uses the term??**Log Alerts**??to describe alerts where signal is custom query based on??[Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-tutorial-viewdata)??or??[Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-analytics).
 The??[new metric alert capability](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-near-real-time-metric-alerts)??provides ability to alert on??[multidimensional metrics](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-metric-charts)??for specific Azure resources.
 The alerts for such resource can use additional filters on dimensions creating??**Multi-Dimensional Metric Alerts**.

-    Litware could use Azure Alerts to raise awareness to Litware staff when an issue occurs such as the VM being restarted, deleted, or any other action they want to be made aware of.
+    Contoso could use Azure Alerts to raise awareness to Contoso staff when an issue occurs such as the VM being restarted, deleted, or any other action they want to be made aware of.

     **Log Analytics**

     Log Analytics plays a central role in Azure management by collecting telemetry and other data from a variety of sources and providing a query language and analytics engine that gives you insights into the operation of your applications and resources.
 You can either interact directly with Log Analytics data through log searches and views, or you may use analysis tools in other Azure services that store their data in Log Analytics such as Application Insights or Azure Security Center.

-    In Litware's situation, they would use Log Analytics to monitor the state of the servers such as the issue mentioned about the Active Directory Domain Controller running out of disk space.
+    In Contoso's situation, they would use Log Analytics to monitor the state of the servers such as the issue mentioned about the Active Directory Domain Controller running out of disk space.
 A query could be made based on the % Free Space performance counter and an alert raised based on the percentage available.

     **Azure Network Watcher and Azure Automation**

-    To monitor the status of their VPN Gateway and other network health Litware should enable Azure Network Watcher.
+    To monitor the status of their VPN Gateway and other network health Contoso should enable Azure Network Watcher.
 Network watcher can monitor the status of their VPN Gateway, and an Azure Automation runbook could be scheduled to check the status and report on issues.

 ## Checklist of preferred objection handling